Keep core theory relevant with ready-made course content

 Analysis is critiqued using both internal and external experts to expose bias, provide rigour, challenge arguments and allow for new viewpoints.

-For more information about Expert Briefings, just fill in the form and one of our team will get in touch with you.
+Fill in the form on our information page, and one of our team will be in touch.